To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 If you aren’t familiar with mantras, then we suggest “Om Kshraum Naraismhaya Namaha.”
 The Mantra for removing roadblocks.
 Literal translation: “I salute AND manifest energy that destroys the seemingly indestructible.”
 You can find downloadable copies of this mantra on YouTube.

+When your friends ask, what is lucid dreaming, now you know the answer, it’s being present and controlling your dreams.
 This practice has some exciting benefits.
 When you use the method, you train your awareness to be more observant.
 This ability will “spill” over into your waking consciousness.
 By placing your goals in your mind just before you go to sleep, you exercise your intention.
 It results in a general memory improvement.
 You will replace negative self-talk with positive.
-Learning how to lucid dream tonight will reap benefits tomorrow.
+Learn how to lucid dream tonight and will reap benefits tomorrow.

 The seventh state of consciousness is the easiest way to expand your awareness.
-This method can be used by anyone who can follow a process.
+This method is accessible to anyone who can follow a process.

 “There is a majesty to lucid dreaming that is almost beyond words.
 To find yourself present and aware in another world, a universe within your own mind, is simply so far removed from our daily “normal” experiences that it can quite literally take your breath away.” ― Daniel Love